 Instructions

-- For this crochet picot stitch pattern, we will be working in the round as an edge around your project.
+- For this crochet picot border pattern, we will be working in the round as an edge around your project.

-- Step 1: Join your yarn to any stitch on the border.
-Then sc x3 and ch x3.
+- Step 1: Join yarn to any stitch along the border.
+Sc x3, then ch 3.

-- Step 2: Insert your hook downwards into the front loop of the last sc stitch and then the left leg of the stitch on the front of the sc stitch (the loops marked with red).
+- Step 2: Insert your hook downward through the front loop of the last sc you made, and then through the left vertical bar (or "leg") of the stitch directly in front of it (these loops are shown in red in your reference).

 - Step 4: Sc x3.